 I am Lynn Comley, a textile mixed media artist living and working on the beautiful North Yorkshire Coast.
-I relocated here in July 2019 from Parwich in the Peak District National Park.
+I relocated back to my North Yorkshire roots in July 2019 from Parwich in the Peak District National Park.
 Now surrounded by the equally stunning scenery of the North York Moors National Park and the beautiful and varied coastline.

 I never tire of the changing light and onset of each changing season, the surrounding landscape inspires and excites me, hopefully this is reflected in my work.

 About My Work

 I use the wet felting method for my felt work and I hand paint or dye most of my fabrics for my textile pieces.
 I then use free motion machine embroidery, to complete my work.
 Each picture I stitch is totally free form, no mark making or colouring between the lines.
 I like to consider how the fibres lay then machine stitch using a variety of cotton or rayon machine threads.
 Often adding elements of hand stitching too.
 The art of felt making has sometimes unfairly been dismissed as an artform.
 I hope my work brings a fresh, contemporary approach to this ancient yet versatile medium and in turn helps to make the art of felt making an acceptable medium in today's art world.

 Feltmaking is an unpredictable process, the carefully laid fibres move and react differently during the felting process, the whole piece may shrink by approximately 20 - 30%, but often reveals unexpectedly pleasing details, so I adapt my design ideas to each individual piece of felt.
 Each piece is unique, a one off!